Self-Assessment

 Research Foundation

-This tool adapts the conceptual framework of the Perceived Stress Scale (PSS-10) developed by Sheldon Cohen and colleagues at Carnegie Mellon University.
-We created original question wording to measure the same constructs (unpredictability, uncontrollability, overload, and coping capacity) while respecting intellectual property.
+This assessment is informed by the conceptual framework of the Perceived Stress Scale (PSS-10) developed by Sheldon Cohen and colleagues at Carnegie Mellon University.
+Our 10 items are independently written to measure the same constructs — perceived helplessness and perceived self-efficacy — identified in Cohen, Kamarck, & Mermelstein (1983).

 Important Limitations

-- Not the official PSS: The Perceived Stress Scale is copyrighted and distributed through Mapi Research Trust.
-Our questions are original adaptations.
-We are not affiliated with or endorsed by the original authors.
+• Not the official PSS: This is not the Perceived Stress Scale.
+The official PSS-10 is copyrighted by Sheldon Cohen.
+Our items are independently written and we are not affiliated with or endorsed by the original authors.

 When to Seek Help